-To analyze your IC+ fees granularly, we recommend utilizing the Transaction-level report.
+To analyze your IC+ fees granularly, we recommend utilizing the Transaction-level report (Note: this documentation is only available to logged in IC+ users).
 This report lists each fee associated with each transaction, and can serve as a raw data set for any custom analysis.

 When reviewing IC+ fees, it’s imperative to understand that there are two fee categories: Stripe fees (denoting fees set by Stripe) and Network Costs (denoting fees set by a payment network).